Overview of the retail sector in the UK

 Shop-floor experience is invaluable if you want to work in retail - it gives you an insight into how the business works and what customers want.
 Apply for part-time or weekend jobs to build up this kind of experience.

-- Aldi - offer students the chance to participate in retail management, buying, supply chain, projects, HR and IT placements.
+- Aldi - offers students the chance to participate in retail management, buying, supply chain, national real estate, HR and IT placements.

-- Marks & Spencer - their placement in clothing and home design kicks off with a two-week stint in store so you really get to know the business.
+- Marks & Spencer - their placement in clothing and home design kicks off with a two-week stint in store, so you really get to know the business.
+They also offer a food technology placement.

 - Morrisons - finance, manufacturing and supply chain placements are available with this supermarket chain.

-- Primark - based in Dublin placements are available in areas such as buying, merchandising, design, garment and product technology, brand and marketing, sustainability and ethics and project management.
+- Primark - based in Dublin, placements are available in buying, merchandising, design, garment and product technology, brand and marketing, sustainability and ethics and project management.

 What are the key retail challenges?

-- Changing shopping habits - With social media and smartphones feeding the demand for instant gratification the retail industry has seen a shift in shopping habits.
+- Changing shopping habits - Online shopping is more popular in the UK than in the USA or other European countries.
+With social media and smartphones feeding the demand for instant gratification, the retail industry has seen a shift in shopping habits.
 Rather than spending their money in bricks and mortar shops, consumers are now shopping online with 'clicks'.

 Find out more